picaindahouse/feature_analysis/README.md

-# metrics_test
+# feature_analysis

-metrics_test is a Python library for evaluating features in a binary classification dataset.
+feature_analysis is a Python library for evaluating features in a binary classification dataset.

 ## Installation